deliveroo/deliveroo.engineering/_posts/2020-06-08-testing-kafka.md

 authors:
   - "Tim Baker"
 excerpt: >
-    A strategy to test consuming from kafka without going too deep.
+    A strategy to test consuming from a fully functional kafka instance without going too deep.
 ---

-This post outlines a strategy for testing an application's dependency on consuming from kafka that doesn't involve stubs or mocks.
-It involves creating a dockerized instance of kafka and zookeeper to use exclusively within your tests.
+This post outlines a strategy for testing an application's dependency on consuming from kafka by creating a dockerized instance of kafka and zookeeper to use exclusively within your tests.
+Primarily it's suitable in situations where mocks/stubs don't provide the level of test coverage you desire, for example when using an unsable API where the method signatures or expected responses are subject to change.

-Kafka is an external dependency of the application under test, and when testing behaviour it's tempting to stub it out, or assert against mocks.
+Kafka is an external dependency of the application under test, and when testing behaviour it's common to stub it out, or assert against mocks.
 For example you might do this:

 ```ruby
 # Stub the poll method on the consumer to return the message that we want.